4ndrewparr/jigsaw-toxicity-classification/README.md

 model.layers[1].set_weights([embedding_matrix_new])
 ```

-This emb matrix will have embeddings for every word in the test set, and the model's accuracy should benefit from this!
+This embedding matrix will have embeddings for every word in the test set, and the model's accuracy should benefit from this!